nakabonne/tstorage/README.md

 # tstorage [![Go Reference](https://pkg.go.dev/badge/mod/github.com/nakabonne/tstorage.svg)](https://pkg.go.dev/mod/github.com/nakabonne/tstorage)

-**NOTE: This project is under development.
-It's not ready for you to use**

 `tstorage` is a fast local in-memory/on-disk storage package for time-series data with a straightforward API.
 Especially ingestion is massively optimized as it provides goroutine safe capabilities of write into and read from TSDB that partitions data points by time.

+## Motivation
+I'm working on a couple of tools that handle a tremendous amount of time-series data, such as [Ali](https://github.com/nakabonne/ali) and [Gosivy](https://github.com/nakabonne/gosivy).
+Especially Ali, I had been facing a problem of increasing heap consumption over time as it's a load testing tool that aims to perform real-time analysis.
+I little poked around a fast TSDB library that offers simple APIs but eventually couldn't find it out, that's why I settled on writing this package myself.

+To see how much `tstorage` has helped improve Ali's performance, please see the release notes [here](https://github.com/nakabonne/ali/releases/tag/v0.7.0).

 ## Usage
 Currently, `tstorage` requires Go version 1.16 or greater

 By default, `tstorage.Storage` works as an in-memory database.
-The below example illustrates how to insert a row into the process memory and immediately select it.
+The below example illustrates how to insert a row into the memory and immediately select it.

 ```go
 package main